 Wichita State has been fortunate to receive donations from past graduates, faculty, friends and administrators of the university who wish to assist future graduates in financing their years at Wichita State.
 Scholarships are funded through the proceeds of the gifts from these individuals and play a vital role in the university’s attempt to meet the needs of students requiring financial assistance.

-Endowed scholarships are funded from earnings on donor endowment funds.
+Endowed scholarships are funded from earnings on donor endowment funds through the Wichita State University Foundation.
 The principal of these funds is never expended, therefore scholarship funding is available in perpetuity.

 Current scholarship dollars are contributed annually by donors.
 Funds to support these scholarships come from annual gifts.